CNuge/go-fasta/README.md

 ## merge, split, clean and utilize fasta files in other go programs.

+goal:
+	have an executable file that can be compiled and used without a need to touch the internals, and also a package that can be imported elsewhere and provide several simple commands for interacting with fasta files.

 first:
 - go through and assemble the read and write functions for the fasta package